 Dorsey Emergency Medical Academy offers the EMT-Basic training in Michigan at the following locations:

 The EMT training offered at Dorsey Emergency Medical Academy in Michigan is designed to expose students to the subjects and skills necessary for success as an Emergency Medical Technician-Basic (EMT-Basic).
-Topics covered in the EMT classes at Dorsey Emergency Medical Academy in Michigan include patient assessment, basic airway procedures (including Combitube), BLS for Healthcare Providers, treatment of patients in shock, spinal immobilization, and patient privacy (HIPPA).
-Students enrolled in this EMT training program are required to complete 60-hours of clinical experience, with 36 ambulance hours and 24 emergency room hours.
+Topics covered in the EMT classes at Dorsey Emergency Medical Academy in Michigan include patient assessment, basic airway procedures (including Combitube and King Airway), Cardiopulmonary Resuscitation, treatment of patients in shock, spinal immobilization, and patient privacy (HIPPA).
+Students enrolled in this EMT training program are required to complete 32-hours of clinical experience, with 24 ambulance hours and 8 emergency room hours.
 These unpaid clinical hours are scheduled and coordinated by the school.
 Students are required to obtain immunizations, as required in accordance with OSHA regulations, or proof of their prior administration.

 EMT Jobs and Career Outlook